 Because They Are Addicted to the Pain or the Process

 Getting a tattoo is a unique experience.
 It involves voluntarily subjecting yourself to a painful (though not excruciating) procedure, sometimes for hours on end.
-And the payoff is often euphoric – people seeing their finished tattoo for the first time are often overwhelmed with joy.
+Plus, the payoff is often euphoric – people seeing their finished tattoo for the first time are often overwhelmed with joy.
 It’s sort of like the “runner’s high” people get when they try to beat their marathon time: the association with those intense positive feelings at the end can make you crave the endurance test that got you there.

 Of course, this doesn’t usually explain why people get their first tattoos.
 Most people who feel the urge to go through the process of getting tattooed have already been tattooed before for some other reasons (probably one of those listed above).

 Still, there are some common themes.
-If you’ve ever found yourself looking at a heavily tattooed person and wondering what they were thinking when they decided to get all that ink, we hope this article helped you answer that question.
+If you’ve ever found yourself looking at a heavily tattooed person wondering what they were thinking and when they decided to get all that ink, we hope this article helped you answer that question.